Barnfield/Cloud/README.md

 # <a name="notes"></a>Notes:

 - Once the session has ended the server will halt, To keep it running use TMUX
+- This and all the README's in github are written in markdown

+# <a name="databases"></a>Databases
+## <a name="databases"></a>CockroachDB
+1. Setup and deploy a database
+1. Create a table (or multiple)
+1. Learn/Identify how to:
+	1. Read
+	1. Write
+	1. Inspect
+	1. Query

+## <a name="databases"></a>Cosmos-DB
+1. Setup and deploy a database
+1. Create a table (or multiple)
+1. Learn/Identify how to:
+	1. Read
+	1. Write
+	1. Inspect
+	1. Query

 # <a name="tools"></a>Tools
 ## <a name="tmux"></a>TMUX
 - to use TMUX type "tmux" into the terminal withou the ""